16 Traditional Cleaning Tricks That Don’t Actually Work

 Soaking clothes in salt prevents fading

 Experts at Goodhousekeeping.com tested this trick and found that it’s bogus.
 Turns out, whether or not the dye bleeds actually depends on how the material was made.
 “If a fabric runs, it’s just not properly finished,” Carolyn Forte, the director of the Good Housekeeping Institute’s Cleaning Lab, says.
 So if the colors of your clothes are running in the washer, you should blame your wardrobe—not the water you wash it in.
-Watch out for more laundry mistakes you didn’t know you were making.
+Follow this helpful guide to make sure you know how to do laundry the right way.

 Rubbing wax paper on baseboards prevents dust build-up